cragkhit/so-edits-replication-study/README.md

 # SO Edits Replication Study (Python)

-Scripts and pipeline for a Python replication study using Matcha (the Siamese-based code clone search tool), covering: finding and cloning Python GitHub repos, indexing a large Python snippet corpus, and searching each cloned repo's code against that index.
+Scripts and pipeline for a Python replication study using Siamese+ (i.e., Matcha -- the Siamese-based code clone search tool), covering: finding and cloning Python GitHub repos, indexing a large Python snippet corpus, and searching each cloned repo's code against that index.